 Malindi Senior Principal Magistrate Sylvia Wewa in November 2018, handed Omar, a life sentence.
 She found Omar guilty of the March 2016 crime, which had sparked wide protests in Maweni, Malindi.

-Omar appealed Wewa’s judgment, and Nyakundi was to deliver his verdict Wednesday.
-But the judge deferred his decision to February 5 when the Probation and Aftercare Service department will present the victim’s impact assessment report.
+Omar appealed Wewa’s judgment, and Nyakundi was to deliver his verdict on January 29, 2020.
+But the judge deferred his decision to February 5, 2020, when the Probation and Aftercare Service department will present the victim’s impact assessment report.

 Court records show Omar sodomized his son and would threaten him with severe consequences if he dared to expose the assault.
 In some instances, court records revealed, Omar, who denied blame, would silence his son with Sh10.

 The victim was aged nine at the time of the incident.

 Wewa said Omar lacked remorse for his action and “betrayed the trust of the child who used to look upon him for care, love, shelter, food, and education.”

 Nyakundi shielded the victim from making a final appeal before judgment, only allowing his mother to speak.

 “The victim is a vulnerable witness, and I will not subject him to riskier levels and trauma,” he said.

 During his last submission to Nyakundi, Omar’s lawyer said it’s unfortunate his client faced such a situation.